 Ensuring that the evaluator has all the information he/she needs to conduct interviews

-It is very possible to lose track of all of the items that you are responsible for in your divorce.
-Not only do you have a full-fledged legal case to help organize but your family responsibilities don’t just go away during this same time period.
-It may be the last item on your “to do” list to make sure that the child custody evaluator has all the information he or she needs to conduct interviews and complete their evaluation.
+It is possible to lose track of all of the items you are responsible for in your divorce.
+Not only do you have a full-fledged legal case to help organize, but your family responsibilities don’t just go away during this same time period.
+It may be the last item on your “to-do” list to ensure that the child custody evaluator has all the information he or she needs to conduct interviews and complete their evaluation.

-Just as your attorney asked you at the beginning of your case, he or she would be well served to remind you now that providing information to the people that are working on your case with you is one of the most important responsibilities that you have as a party.
+Just as your attorney asked you at the beginning of your case, he or she would be well served to remind you now that providing information to the people working on your case with you is one of the most important responsibilities you have a party.

-The questionnaire will likely ask you to describe your children, their habits, their personalities and their interests.
+The questionnaire will likely ask you to describe your children, habits, personalities, and interests.
 How well do they do in school?
 What do they struggle with?

-Other questions will likely delve into what their routine is and who typically picks them up from school and helps them with homework and other responsibilities.
-If you or the other parent work during the day or have irregular hours the evaluator may like to know who will attend sporting events, dance recitals or other extracurricular activities.
+Other questions will likely delve into their routine and who typically pick them up from school and help them with homework and other responsibilities.
+If you or the other parent work during the day or have irregular hours, the evaluator may like to know who will attend sporting events, dance recitals, or other extracurricular activities.
 Essentially, you need to honestly state which parent is involved in certain areas of your children’s lives and to what degree.

 Finally, the evaluator will ask “skeletons in the closet” type questions.
-It’s likely that your attorney has already asked you to answer these sort of questions so nothing should come as a surprise to your attorney.
+Likely, your attorney has already asked you to answer these sorts of questions, so nothing should come as a surprise to your attorney.

-If you have any sort of criminal record, or if your opposing party does, is a common question to ask.
-What’s more- if you have battled an addiction to drugs, alcohol or any other substance is a question that will need to be answered honestly.
+If you have any criminal record, or if your opposing party does, it is a common question to ask.
+What’s more- if you have battled an addiction to drugs, alcohol, or any other substance is a question that will need to be answered honestly.

 Child Custody Evaluations are not easy- finding strong representation can be